 Qualities of a Magnetic Personality

-Each human being is a medium through which God’s magnetism flows, but humans allow many things to obstruct that magnetism, and very few people are truly magnetic.
-However, the right kind of magnetic power can be developed.
+Each human being is a medium through which God’s magnetism flows, but people allow many things to obstruct that magnetism, and very few people are truly magnetic.
+However, the right kind of magnetism can be developed.

 Above all, never forget to smile, not the mask-like smile without truth and sincerity behind it, but the sincere, radiant smile that comes from a light, joyful heart, which belongs only to the “good” and cannot be worn by the wicked.
 Learn to emanate sincere smiles and to wear the glow of sincerity on your face.